Los Angeles, UNITED STATES

 The Wider Image: As immigration debate rages, 'Dreamers' await their fate

-DACA recipient Karla Estrada, 26, walks to the station to go to work in Los Angeles, California, U.S., January 23, 2018.
+DACA recipient Karla Estrada, 26, prepares dinner at her apartment in Los Angeles, California, U.S., January 23, 2018.
 Estrada is a UCLA graduate who works as a paralegal assistant while preparing to attend law school.
 She came to the U.S. from Morelos, Mexico, when she was five years old.
 "DACA has always been very problematic and temporary — it's not an ideal thing.
 It has given us the liberty to work, legally, without fear that in three months we're going to get fired because we have no social [security number].
 I have to take care of myself in this country but I also have to take care of my mom and dad and brother in Mexico...
 The thing that scares me the most is not being able to take care of my family...
 I think it's important for all DACA recipients to understand that DACA or any type of legislation, although very beneficial... does not define who you are as a human being and does not give you any more or any less dignity than you already have," Estrada said.
 REUTERS/Lucy Nicholson SEARCH "USA DREAMERS" FOR THIS STORY.
 SEARCH "WIDER IMAGE" FOR ALL STORIES.